 Responsibility: Under the direction of the President, the Senior Vice President for Management and Policy, Deans, and Vice Presidents shall ensure thorough and complete compliance with this policy.
-All individuals with supervisory responsibilities will implement this policy and assure its enforcement, effective immediate1y.
+All individuals with supervisory responsibilities will implement this policy and assure its enforcement, effective immediately.
 This includes all department heads, principal investigators, and immediate supervisors including laboratory personnel.

-94 Applicability: This policy applies to all MSM employees, students, residents and visitors.
-Non-compliance with this policy may be addressed by any appropriate supervisor, department head, Safety Committee member, Dean, or Vice President.
+Applicability: This policy applies to all MSM employees, students, residents and visitors.
+Noncompliance with this policy may be addressed by any appropriate supervisor, department head, Dean, or Vice President.
 Failure to adhere to this policy may result in disciplinary action up to and including termination of employment or exclusion from MSM.
 For the purposes of this policy, children are defined as individuals under the age of eighteen.